-The Ness of Brodgar – As it Stands, provides a comprehensive and up-to-date account of the Ness of Brodgar excavations.It is the third volume in the University of the Highlands and Islands Archaeology Institute research series and features contributions from institute staff as well as specialists from around the world, many of whom will be familiar to regular readers of the blog.
+The Ness of Brodgar – As it Stands, provides a comprehensive and up-to-date account of the Ness of Brodgar excavations.It is the third volume in the UHI Archaeology Institute research series and features contributions from institute staff as well as specialists from around the world, many of whom will be familiar to regular readers of the blog.

 The result is 27 chapters, each devoted to different elements of the site, its excavation and interpretation.
 Fully illustrated in colour, we are sure the book will delight anyone with an interest in the prehistory of Orkney, Britain and Ireland.

 Archaeological excavations at the Ness of Brodgar are adding a new thread to ‘The Orkney Tapestry’.
 Set on a narrow isthmus between the Lochs of Stenness and Harray, this remarkable complex of stone buildings stands at the heart of an area long renowned for its Neolithic monuments.